emiltj/cds-language-exam/assignment_7/README.md

 <!-- ASSIGNMENT DESCRIPTION -->
 ## Assignment description

-This assignment seeks to generative new textual content by implementing a Recurrent Neural Network (RNN).
+This assignment seeks to investigate an approach to generate new textual content.
+It implements a Recurrent Neural Network (RNN) to learn word sequence patterns.
+Using the trained model new word sequences are generated.

 More specifically, this assignment seeks see whether it is possible to generate new textual content in line with the text from [the corpus](https://www.kaggle.com/tschomacker/grimms-fairy-tales) of folklore fairy tales written by the Brothers Grimm (Jacob Ludwig Karl Grimm and Wilhelm Carl Grimm).
-The project intends to investigate the questions: _How well can a neural network learn the patterns of the writings of the Brothers Grimm?_ and _Using the trained model - is it possible to generate new textual content that could have been something you read in an old fairy tale?_
+The project intends to investigate the questions: _How well can a neural network learn the patterns of the writings of the Brothers Grimm?_ and _Using the trained model - is it possible to generate new textual content that could have been something you might read in an old fairy tale?_

 Try using a text generative approach that learns and predicts on word-level, rather than on a character-level.

 * Train a Long Short-Term Memory (LTSM) artificial Recurrent Neural Network (RNN) on the corpus
 * Use sequences of 50 words as input for the model
+* Generate new sequences of texts, using the trained model
 * Bonus task: include arguments that let you specify model training parameters and LTSM model architecture (LTSM layers, epochs and batch size).
 You might also want to specify options for the text generation - how many text chunks should be generated?

 <!-- METHODS -->